spacecataz/swmf_runfiles/gitm_coupling/createSS/README.md

 These files are for stand-alone GITM to create a steady-state solution that other simulations can build off of.

+Files in this directory:

+- `UAM.in`: a GITM stand-alone input file for reference.
+- `PARAM.in.gitmss`: an SWMF input file for GITM as the sole module.

 GITM quirks and things to know about the UAM.in:
 1a) #GRID is not smart. enough to handle a random number of processors.
 If lat and lon are set to 20 and 20 then you will need to run on 20x20=400 processors.